 1. Be informative

-Being informative and relevant is the end-all, be-all in the newsletter realm.
-Telling useful and/or compelling stories is also how we catch up with friends.
+Being informative and relevant is the be-all, end-all in the newsletter realm.
+Telling useful and compelling stories is also how we catch up with friends.
 If your email looks like a newsletter, but isn’t full of valuable, interesting, educational content, then it isn’t really a newsletter, nor is it a very good friend.
 But what do people consider valuable content?

-According to the Nielsen Norman Group, more than 40% of users said that each of the following aspects make for valuable email newsletters:
+According to the Nielsen Norman Group, more than 40 percent of users said that each of the following aspects make for valuable email newsletters:

-- Informs of work-related news or company actions (mentioned by 2/3 of users)
+- Work-related news or company actions (mentioned by two-thirds of users)

 Here are some examples of informative content you can include in a newsletter:

 - Events, dates to remember, and holidays

 - Interesting facts

 - Company news: updates, improvements, new products, awards, volunteer projects, etc.

 - Webinars or videos